InfoSecREDD/PolyZip/README.md

 ## Security Considerations

 - The tool creates valid files that can be viewed normally
-- **🔒 Encrypted chats are protected by military-grade AES-256-GCM encryption**
+- **🔒 Both files and chats are protected by military-grade AES-256-GCM encryption**
-- **🔑 Passwords use Argon2id derivation resistant to GPU attacks**
+- **🔑 Passwords use Argon2id derivation (with Scrypt fallback) resistant to GPU attacks**
 - **🛡️ Key files provide secure file-based authentication**
 - **👁️ Hidden data is completely undetectable by external analysis**
 - **🔒 Even if extracted, encrypted data remains unreadable without proper credentials**